gavi210/UZH_ECMASCRIPT_PROJECT/stage-2/README.md

 - architecture to execute [function-1.js](nats-receiver/functions/function-1.js) in WebWorkers.

 #### Testing Architecture
-Different architectures have been proposed to trigger function execution from NATS into WebWorkers.
+A simple architecture has been proposed to trigger function execution from NATS into WebWorkers.
 The main idea is to instantiate a MainWorker parsing the received NATS messages, and for each message, execute the corresponding function in a different WebWorker.
 To allow such triggering, a communication technique between the Rust Management System and the MainWorker has to be developed.